deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 ![](figures/figures_22_2.png)

-> 🔼 The figure shows examples of synthetic images generated with different levels of image guidance, illustrating the spectrum from prototypical features (low guidance) to high fidelity to the original image (high guidance).
+> 🔼 The figure shows synthetic images generated with different levels of image guidance, demonstrating the spectrum from prototypical features (low guidance) to high fidelity to real images (high guidance).
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Synthetic images generated with various image guidance levels and random seeds. × marks images with low-fidelity to the text prompt, which are filtered out by CLIPScore (ref. the end of §3.1).